chris-howie/Thorncastle/HOL-SC2-3D/content.md

 From the left-hand navigation menu, click **mail flow** and then click **url trace** from the top menu.
 Scroll down to the bottom and click **Search** to run the report.

+### Review the report

+Click the **Knowledge (bulb) icon**.

+#### :bulb: KNOWLEDGE

+In this report, you can see each URL that you clicked in the email sent to Peter, except for the exempt one (http://goodurl.contoso.com).
+Notice the URL, blocked and clicked through columns.
+Yuo can see that it shows http://badurl.contoso.com as being blocked but that you clicked through it anyway.

+### Sign out of Office 365

+Close the report, sign out of Office 365 and close Internet Explorer.

 # Review malicious attachment as intended recipient

 <!-- Exercise 3  -->

 ## INTRODUCTION MESSAGE

-In this exercise, you will review the message you sent in the previous exercise.
-With the Safe Attachment policy you created in the first exercise, the intended recipient should receive the message with the original attachment removed and replaced with an indication that it was removed.
+In this exercise, you will review the message you sent to Peter in a previous exercise.
+With the Safe Attachment policy you created in the first exercise, the intended recipient should receive the message with the original attachment removed.

 ## COMPLETION MESSAGE